-Ethiopians mourn Boeing Max crash victims a year on from disaster
+Ethiopians mourn Boeing MAX crash victims a year on from disaster

 It took place near the field southeast of the capital, Addis Ababa, where the plane came down.
 Most of those attending came from villages near the crash site in the Oromia region, where the Oromo are concentrated.

-Although those killed in the disaster came from more than 30 countries, residents of nearby villages felt compelled to honour them even if they didn´t know them personally, said Shifaraw Hinsermu, who coordinated Sunday´s ceremony.
+But Shifaraw Hinsermu, who coordinated Sunday´s ceremony, said residents of nearby villages felt compelled to honour them, even if they didn´t know them personally.

 "We believe human beings are created by God.
 God creates all equally.
 That´s why the Oromo people give respect to all humanity," Shifaraw said.